From Big Bang to suck-squeeze-bang-blow and beyond

 One melange good…

 Two melanges better?
 If you’ve been looking at the pics in the melange you’ll have noticed that the page takes some time to open.
-No surprise there—I just checked and it contains 690 images through which to browse.
+No surprise there—I just checked and it contains more than 700 images.
 That notional box of old motorbike pics you’ve come across is full so it’s time to fill another.
-Here it is.
-There are, as I write this, 603 items awaiting publication (most of them courtesy of my esteemed ami Francois).
+There are, as I write this, 524 items awaiting publication (most of them courtesy of my esteemed ami Francois).
 As before I’ll upload them in (a highly approximate) chronological order.
-Enjoy.
+Enjoy…

-First pic out of the box dates from about 1930 (which at the time of writing is the year I’m working on in the main timeline).
+First pic out of the box dates from about 1930.
 These enthusiasts are posing on a 350cc Harley Model D. However, there are a lot of earlier pics that need uploading so the hell with chronological order; let’s get back to opening years of the last century.

 Laon is in Picardy, where the Tommies thought the roses bloomed.